Chapter Twenty-Two: Tools for Enterprise Performance Evaluation

 The flexible budget responds to changes in activity and generally provides a better tool for performance evaluation.
 It is driven by the expected cost behavior.
 Fixed factory overhead is the same no matter the activity level, and variable costs are a direct function of observed activity.

-When performance evaluation is to be based on a static budget, there is very little incentive to drive sales and production above anticipated levels because increases in volume tend to produce more costs and unfavorable variances.
-The flexible budget-based performance evaluation provides a remedy for this phenomenon.
+When performance evaluation is to be based on a static budget, there is very little incentive to drive sales and production above anticipated levels because increases in volume would tend to produce more costs and unfavorable variances.
+The flexible budget-based performance evaluation is a remedy for this phenomenon.

 The flexible budget illustration for Mooster’s Dairy was prepared after actual production was known.
 While this tool is useful for performance evaluation, it does little to aid advance planning.
 But, flexible budgets can also be useful planning tools if prepared in advance.
 For instance, Mooster’s Dairy might anticipate alternative volumes based on temperature-related fluctuations in customer demand for ice cream.
 These fluctuations will be very important to managers as they plan daily staffing and purchases of milk and cream to support the manufacturing operation.
 As a result, Mooster’s Dairy might prepare an advance flexible budget based on many different scenarios.